QingFeng34048/Robonix-Skill-Sim2Real/readme.md

 pip install "flash-attn==2.5.5" --no-build-isolation
 ```

-You can modify your paths and hyperparameters in `configs/experiments/piper_multitasks.yaml`.
+You can modify your paths, hyperparameters and multitasks configuration in `configs/experiments/piper_multitasks.yaml`.

 # Step2: Data Collection And Conversion
 ## Data Collection